HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 1. GET /providers - Query the currently registered providers
 2. POST & GET /issues/pushjobs - Submit and get the results from a "Push Job" that takes a set of Issues from AppScan and creates associated issues in JIRA.

-Pleae Note : The deprecated APIs POST and GET /issues/pushjobs supports only ASoC issues.New version of APIs i.e POST and GET /v2/issues/pushjobs supports both ASE and ASoC.
+Pleae Note : The deprecated APIs POST and GET /issues/pushjobs support only ASoC issues.New version of APIs i.e POST and GET /v2/issues/pushjobs support both ASE and ASoC.

 To confirm the service request status, expand the "GET /providers" API and click the "Try It out!" button.
 ![](images/tryitout.png?raw=true)